 Comments are easy to view and share, and hold-ups are resolved quickly.

 Someone needs to print and manage a large paper file of documents and drawings.

 The ECO is easy to create and access because it's managed in the same system as underlying product information.

 If you’re already using an automated system, find out if your solution enables change management.
 Arena BOMControl is focused around BOM and change management and offers a transparent, flexible engineering change process.
-If you decide to manage your ECOs with a paper system (which, if you couldn’t tell, we don’t recommend), here are some free ECO templates and examples for download to get you started.

 To learn more, you can try out BOMControl for free for 30 days.
 I encourage you to see for yourself how it can improve the way you manage your product.